ioflo/hio/README.md

     .done is Boolean completion state:
         True means completed
         Otherwise incomplete.
 Incompletion maybe due to close or abort.
-    .args is dict of optional parameters injected into .do .opts is dict of injected options for generator
+    .opts is dict of injected options for generator

 Inherited Properties:
     .tyme is float ._tymist.tyme, relative cycle or artificial time .tock is float, desired time in seconds between runs or until next run, non negative, zero means run asap
-    .done is Boolean completion state

 Inherited Methods:
     .wind  injects ._tymist dependency